 Virtual environments: concurrency, Continuous Integration, isolation¶

 Conan needs access to some, per user, configuration files, as the conan.conf file that defines the basic client app configuration.
 By convention, this file will be located in the user home folder ~/.conan/.
 This folder will typically also store the package cache, in ~/.conan/data.
-Though this later is configurable in conan.conf, still conan needs some place to look for this initial configuration file.
+Though the latter is configurable in conan.conf, still conan needs some place to look for this initial configuration file.

 There are some scenarios in which you might want to use different initial locations for the conan client application: